Doctor Who series 7: Filming

 The seventh series began shooting on 20 February 2012.
 Episodes 2 and 3 were the first to enter production, directed by Saul Metzstein.
 Much of the Wild West episode was filmed in March 2012 in the desert area of Almería, Spain, an area which contains Wild-West style streets that have been used in the making of many Western-set films.
 Filming the episode in Spain was cheaper than constructing a set in the UK.
 The fifth episode, Amy and Rory's last, was filmed in Central Park in New York City in April 2012, as well as at Cardiff University and a cemetery in Llanelli.
 The fourth episode was filmed next, the only episode in the third block of production.

+Filming for Pond Life occurred as part of the series's additional photography, following Karen Gillan and Arthur Darvill's final scenes for the episode "The Power of Three".
+It was filmed over three days, from 6 to 8 June 2012, alongside the prequel to "Asylum of the Daleks"; Amy and Rory's house was filmed on Bute Esplanade.

 Doctor Who Magazine reported that the Christmas special would be produced by itself in Block Four.
 In late May 2012, Coleman was spotted at a manor in the Vale of Glamorgan, filming what was reported to be the Christmas special.
 However, Neil Cross's episode, reportedly the first Coleman shot, was partially filmed in Margam Country Park, South Wales, around the same time, and it was reported that the manor location was also for that episode, and that Moffat was still writing the Christmas special.
 "Cold War" and "The Crimson Horror" were filmed in June and July 2012."
 The Christmas special began filming the week of 6 August.
 "Journey to the Centre of the TARDIS" finished filming in September 2012.
 "The Bells of Saint John" was filmed in London from 8–16 October 2012.
 "The Rings of Akhaten" became the 100th episode produced since the series returned in 2005, although "The Crimson Horror" was the 100th aired.
 Scenes for "Nightmare in Silver" were filmed in early November 2012, showing a new design for the Cybermen.

 Production blocks were arranged as follows: